Something Wicca This Way Comes: Production

 An unaired pilot for the series was first shot, with some scenes filmed in the actual manor that is shown on the show, located at 1329 Carroll Avenue in Los Angeles.
 Lori Rom and Chris Boyd were originally cast to play Phoebe and Andy, and were later recast.
 After Lori Rom leaving Charmed, executive producer Aaron Spelling asked Alyssa Milano, whom he knew from Melrose Place, to be her replacement and the show moved to a sound studio.

 The unaired pilot is featured in a bonus disc of some editions of the complete series DVD releases.

 Reception

 In 2016, Gavin Hetherington of SpoilerTV ran a series of Charmed articles in the run-up to the 10th anniversary of the series finale.
 The first was a complete season review of season one, including the pilot episode, in which Gavin comments that the episode is a "classic", and that he "loved the episode".

+Cast Response

+In September of 2022, three cast members, Holly Marie Combs, Brian Krause, and Drew Fuller who played the characters Piper, Leo, and Chris created a podcast in which they would rewatch the episodes of Charmed and talk about them.
+The first episode was about the first episode of Charmed, "Something Wicca This Way Comes."
+In this episode the cast rates what they thought of it.
+Krause gave the episode an 8 out of 10 with no further explanation.
+Fuller gave it and 8 almost a 9, and they explained why.
+He believed that there was nothing else like it on TV at the time, and he appreciated the dark and mysterious elements of the first episode.
+Combs, being the only one of the three who were actually in this episode opted to not rate this time.